 Nobody lived in the house for the past 20 years, yet it managed to stay in a fairly good shape.
 For us it is a proof that old techniques of building houses are worth preserving.
 We want to strike a balance between modern comfort and traditional ways of life.
 So for now we can only offer the basic comfort, but improving all the time.

 The house is small, but the rest of the property is fairly big, with two garden terraces, two orchard areas and a vineyard.
 In the back of the garden we are bordering with a small forest, so there's a lot of natural surroundings, with an incredible diversity of birds, butterflies and even squirrels or foxes.

-Our plan for this year is to restore the walls, demolish an annex (which was built much later on, in the 1960s), rebuild the fences and main gate, bring back to life the neglected garden and orchard and many more.
+Our plan for this year is to finish plastering the walls, finish building the traditional wooden porch, build the wooden floors, make the garden and the vineyard flourish again and much more.
 Any help is welcomed!
 We are absolutely positive that you will have an exciting experience joining us in this project!

-A little bit about us: we are Radu (35 yrs old) and Nicoleta (37), a young married couple with two children - Tereza (4) and Tudor (almost 2) - and we live in the city of Timisoara.
+A little bit about us: we are Radu (36 yrs old) and Nicoleta (38), a young married couple with two children - Tereza (5) and Tudor (2) - and we live in the city of Timisoara.
 The house we're restoring is located in a village some 60 km from our city (it takes about 1h15min to get there).
 We go there almost twice a week, especially on weekends and holidays, so if you decide to come and stay longer, some days you'll be having the whole place for your own, others you will spend together with fellow workawayers.

 Help with Eco project

 Together with us you will take part in the restoration process of the house and learn old building and restoring techniques using cob, wood and stone.
 You will learn more about gardening, pruning trees and vines, making vineyard, baking bread etc. If you already have some knowledge of the above we are happy to learn from you!